Update network settings on devices in the subnetwork

 -

-re-request information from the DHCP server on the cloud server — the new network settings will be added, but the old ones will not be deleted:
+re-request information from the DHCP server on the cloud server — the new network settings will be added without deleting the old ones:

 dhclient <interface_name>